rbaumgarten/xlt-testsuite-documentation/README.md

 _While shopping with your webbrowser you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

-With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short step-by-step-setup-guide:
+With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

 - **Identify** the workflow you want to simulate by making a informal list of page interactions.
 - **Search** for all interactions in the according modules inside of the testsuite.